shadowwalkerzh/idea-from-commandline/README.md

 - sh PROJECT_DIR1 demo
 - sh PROJECT_DIR1 demo/build.gradle

-Tips: If you develop your projects based on MAC OS and your script path is "~/.ssh/idea", add
+Tips: If you develop your projects on MAC OS X and your script path is "~/.ssh/idea", add
 ```
 alias idea='sh ~/.ssh/idea'
 ```